 Updated in 2018!
-After seven years of receiving Keratin Treatments, I have updated this blog post (originally published in 2015) with my current thoughts, comparison of the Ulta Smoothing Treatment and Coppola Keratin Treatment and Keratin treatment before and after pictures for curly hair.
+After seven years of receiving Keratin Treatments, I have updated this blog post (originally published in 2015) with my current thoughts, comparison of the Ulta Smoothing Treatment and Coppola Keratin Treatment and before and after pictures of Keratin treatment for curly hair.
 I also added a FAQ section.

 One of my favorite things about the keratin is that it wears off gradually, there is no line as your hair grows out as with other straightening processes so you have flexibility as to when you repeat treatments and it’s not a huge commitment to try it once.